oussamaportfolio/oussamaportfolio.github.io/index.md

 ## Who am I ?
 (My personal story)

 <div style="text-align: justify;">
 My passion for finance isn’t theoretical — it started in the real world.
 In March 2020, while markets were collapsing, I turned a $2,500 trading account into over $8,000 in exactly 8 days.
-You can call it luck, timing, intuition — maybe it was all of that.
+Was it timing, luck ?
+Most likely.
 But for me, it was a spark.
 </div>
 <br>
 [View those 8 days statement here (PDF)](https://drive.google.com/file/d/1RkJtQcP05YW_PlSHcLak1HtyUZzhCkDx/view)